 This is important.
 You can use New Relic add on ( available for the free plan, as long as you had verified your account ).
 Once you and your tech teams found out the bottleneck, ask them to optimize it.
 For heavier processing, it’s better to move it on a background job and utilize Heroku Scheduler add on.
 There is no additional cost for utilizing Heroku Scheduler add ons, and it can run every 10 minutes.

 Again, ask your developers to use the available resource as much as possible.

-You can advice them to use Rails server which support multi-threads like Puma or Unicorn, instead of Webrick and Thin -- for your production app.
-Puma can improve the ability of your apps to serve more concurrent users though in many cases, Puma will slowly eats your memory (RAM) over the time.
-One of workaround is installing puma-worker-killer gem to kill and restart one of Puma workers when the memory is almost exhausted.
+You can advise them to use Rails server which supports multi-threads like Puma or Unicorn, instead of Webrick and Thin — for your production app.
+Puma can improve the ability of your apps to serve more concurrent users though in many cases, Puma will slowly eat your memory (RAM) over time.
+One of the workarounds is installing the puma-worker-killer gem to kill and restart one of Puma workers when the memory is almost exhausted.

 Reduce the number of paid add ons.

 Ask your tech team to think more whether it’s really needed to use those paid add ons.
 Ask them to think for alternatives or build their own solution instead of relying too much on paid add ons.
 Based on my experience, this can save your costs considerably.